 Next steps… Continuous Improvement

 As performance tools, KPIs monitor revenue cycle patterns and trends to detect changes, quantify variance, and target investigation.
 Laboratory management assigns significance, first, by setting performance targets, and second, by investigating when targets aren’t met.
 KPIs may not be silver bullets, but they can aim your revenue search and rescue efforts.
-As you monitor performance, update targets, and refine financial expectations, learn how our lab-centric revenue cycle solution can provide you the quality data-driven analytics you need.
-Check back for future blog segments on measuring and tracking reimbursement performance.
+As you monitor performance, update targets, and refine financial expectations, learn how a lab-centric revenue cycle solution can provide you the quality data-driven analytics you need.